axemar/UCD-Portfolio/README.md

 # UCD MSc Advanced AI Projects Portfolio

-Welcome to my **GitHub University College Dublin Portfolio** !
+Welcome to my **University College Dublin GitHub Portfolio** !

 Here are gathered all the academic projects  I completed during my **MSc Advanced Artificial Intelligence** at UCD.

-This repository mainly contains Jupyter notebooks `.ipynb` that are implementations of core concepts learned throughout my studies at UCD.
+This repository mainly contains Jupyter notebooks `.ipynb` that are implementations of the concepts learned.

 ## Objective